不求谌解

 }

-// How should we name this boolean variable?
+// What should we name this boolean variable?

 const x = hasFruit(user, 'apple');

-Since we have already added the prefix 'has' to the function name, we cannot name the boolean variable 'hasProjectPermission' in this case.
-In this situation, we can add 'check' or 'get' to modify the predicate.
+Since we have already prefixed the function name with has, we cannot name the boolean variable hasProjectPermission.
+In this case, we can add check or get to the predicate (has) to modify it.

 const checkHasFruit = (user, fruitName) => {